MrM12LRV/paintata/README.md

 # paintata
-AngularJS / HTML project to display the art and mural data of Baltimore.
+AngularJS / HTML project to retrive, filter, search, and sort
+    tax data and to display contract spending data in Baltimore.

 ###################
 ### Running